yoshi47/cs50FinalProject/README.md

 This app allows you to get a quick estimate of your trip.
 You can easily see how much you need for your trip.

+Place names are complemented using autocomplete, but will not be available if the API limit is exceeded.
+If this happens, please try to enter the name of the prefecture first.
+If this happens, please try to enter the name of the prefecture first, or the name of a place with the same name in a different place than you expected will be used.

 ## Technologies used

 - Flask